Kelias-42/Dr_Quine/README.md

 # Dr_Quine

-This is a project in which I made a Quine and 2 Quine-variants.
+This is a project in which I made a Quine and 2 Quine variants.

 The first one is called Colleen and is a classic Quine that outputs the same text than its own content.